mbzron/kang2024identification/README.md

 ## Debugging Installation of FGSEA during clusterProfiler install

-Installation of the R-package 'clusterProfiler' threw errors that seemed to relate to failed compilation of c++ programs during installation of the dependent R-package, FGSEA.
+Installation of the R-package 'clusterProfiler' may throw errors relating to failed compilation of c++ programs during installation of the dependent package, FGSEA.

 I.e.,